susanBuck/notes/07_Git/06_Branching.md

 If you switch it back to master and then go to "Commits" you'll see it's not there.
 This is good.

 At this point, your collaborator may want to look at your work on their local environment.
-To do that, they would run this command:
+To do that, they would run these commands:

-	git pull origin prizes
+	git fetch

-Now they too will have that branch on their local system and they can "checkout" into that branch to see your code.
+	git checkout prizes

+Now they can look at the changes you've made, and even run your code on their local server.
 You can both "pass" back and forth code changes this way, without ever messing with the master branch.

 ## Merging your branch